matthewcflam/EndOfLine/README.md

 ### Tron Light Cycle Game
+The most fun you'll ever have playing snake.
+A player-vs-robot snake game implemented in bare-metal C for the DE10-Lite FPGA board, inspired by the classic Tron light cycles.
+It is controlled by keys on the DE10-Lite that are triggered by interrupt service routines.
+Developed as part of CPEN211, Digital Systems

+## Features
+Obstacle Generation
+Robot Player
+Customizable Gamespeed
+Score Display on HEX

+## Concepts Used
+Embedded C
+Interrupt Service Routines
+DE10-Lite FPGAs

+### Requirements from CPEN211
 Modify vga.c into a C program that plays the Tron light cycle on your FPGA board.
 Requirements for the game are described below.